neuroinformatics-unit/HowTo/docs/source/data_analysis/ffmpeg.md

 In this post, we will use encoding and compression to refer to the same concept, even though strictly speaking encoding refers to a change of format only, without necessarily a reduction in file size.
 However in the context of video data, both concepts largely overlap.
 Similarly, we will use decoding and decompression as synonyms.
 :::

-The video compression that results from the encoding process takes advantage of spatial redundancies (regions of a single frame with a lot or repetition), temporal redundancies (consecutive frames tend to look very much alike) and the human visual perception particularities (for example, we can distinguish better between bright and dark than between shades of colors) to make for smaller video files while still keeping good quality.
+How does the encoding process compress the size of the video file?
+It does so by taking advantage of spatial redundancies (i.e. regions of a single frame with a lot or repetition), temporal redundancies (i.e. consecutive frames tend to look very much alike) and the human visual perception particularities (for example, we can distinguish better between bright and dark than between shades of colors).
+This allows encoders to make for smaller video files while still keeping good visual quality.
 (TODO: paraphrase this section).

-The encoding process necessarily implies some loss of the original video quality, since in a way we are approximating the raw pixel values using a compressed representation.
+The encoding process necessarily implies some loss of the original video quality, since we are approximating the raw pixel values using a compressed representation.
 Importantly, encoding is always a tradeoff between video quality, file size and speed, of which we can only have two out of the three.
 As stated in [this presentation by Werner Robitza](https://slhck.info/ffmpeg-encoding-course/#/32), that means that:
 * If we want a high-quality video that can be encoded quickly, the compressed video will necessarily be large
 * If we want a high-quality video with smaller file size, we will necessarily have a slower encoding of the data
 * If we want a small file size and fast encoding, its quality will be lower

-For scientific applications, often retaining video quality is the most important requirement, but a reasonable file size is also desirable.
-We often work offline, and care less about the speed of encoding.
-Note that the encoding process is slower than the decoding process, and thus the main "bottleneck".
+The encoding process is slower than the decoding process, and thus the main "bottleneck".
 This is because the encoder needs to solve a complex optimisation problem that determines aspects such as how to partition the frame into blocks, the predictions mode to use or how to allocate bits across the video stream.
 The decoder instead is designed to be fast, it simply implements the optimal instructions computed by the encoder.
 (TODO: find a nice reference for this)

+For scientific applications, retaining video quality is often the most important requirement, but a reasonable file size is also desirable.
+We usually also care less about the speed of encoding.

 Below you can find a short video with the basics of video encoding:

 <iframe width="190" height="119" frameborder="0" loading="lazy" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; web-share" allowfullscreen src="https://commons.wikimedia.org/wiki/File:Video_Codecs_101.webm?embedplayer=true"></iframe>

 ### Group of pictures (GoP) and types of frames
 A group of pictures is the basic unit in a compressed video.
 The encoding and decoding of a group of pictures is independent of the rest of frames: that is, to obtain the full pixel values for all frames in a group of pictures, we only need the information held in that set of frames, and no other frames outside that group are required.
-In H.264, a group of pictures is made up of 12 frames.
+In H.264, a group of pictures is made up of 12 frames (TODO: double check).

-In the simplest case, a GoP is made up two types of frames, which differ by the way the are encoded:
+A GoP is made up two types of frames, which differ by the way the are encoded:
 * intra frames, or **I-frames**, are encoded as a regular standalone image; to decode an I-frame we do not need information from any other frames.
 These frames are also called **keyframes**.
-* predicted frames, or **P-frames**, are not encoded as a regular standalone image.
-Instead, decoding their pixel content requires decoding the data from previous frames.
-* Some codecs may generate another type of frame called bi-predictive or **B-frames**, which need data from previous and future frames to be decoded.
+* inter frames are not encoded as a regular standalone image.
+Instead, decoding their pixel content requires decoding the data from other frames.
+If only data from previous frames is required, the inter frames are called predicted frames, or **P-frames**.
+If data from both previous and future frames is required, the inter frames are also called bi-predictive or **B-frames**,

-Both P-frames and B-frames are sometimes called **inter frames**

 ### Motion vector and residual maps
-So if not saved as standalone images, how are P-frames represented?
+So if not saved as standalone images, how are inter frames represented?
+Let's focus on the simpler case of P-frames.
 Rather than saving all their pixel values, P-frames are encoded in a more compact representation, made of two parts:
 - a motion vector map, and
 - a residual map.